btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Synchronization.md

 btcpay-up.sh
 ```

-After FastSync is complete and you have brought back up your instance, refresh your BTCPay domain and wait for remaining blockchain synchronization.
+After FastSync is complete and you have brought back up your instance, refresh your BTCPay Server domain and wait for remaining blockchain synchronization.
 You can also follow [this video](https://youtube.com/watch?v=VNMnd-dX9Q8?t=1730).

 If your FastSync returns `You need to delete your Bitcoin Core wallet` after you load the uxto set, or you find this error: `Last wallet synchronisation goes beyond pruned data`, see the cause of [BTCPay Server keeps showing that my node is always starting](#btcpay-server-keeps-showing-that-my-node-is-always-starting).